FadhilPM/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Freelance Artists
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts with highly specific requests
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: organise client information clearly and efficiently, reminds users of upcoming deadlines and is optimised for users who prefer a command line interface.

 ### User stories